-In this lesson we’ll talk about SSL certificate types, so stick with us if you want to know what EV, DV and OV certificates are, as well as what are Wildcard and SAN SSL certificates.
+In this text will talk about SSL certificate types, so stick to the end if you want to know what EV, DV and OV certificates are, as well as what are Wildcard and SAN SSL certificates.

 There are 3 types of SSL based upon a level of identity authentication/validation: